Interactive Bingo Prototype

 Week 5-6:

-9: Generate a static mockup image of your prototype and
+9: Generate a static mockup image of your prototype, record your prototype in use, and create a project sheet showing process work and final outcome images.

 Critique the work of your peers and take into account the feedback you receive along the way.